 A divorce certificate is a one-page document that verifies that the divorce has taken place.
 It has very basic information but does not describe who got the house or custody of the children.
 A divorce decree is the final judgment from the divorce court.
 It will include information about alimony, child support, property division, etc., depending upon the circumstances of your divorce.
 A divorce decree is part of the divorce record (also called the case file) that includes all the filings, correspondence, orders of the court, and other information.
 The New Hampshire court system also refers to the divorce decree as a "divorce decree packet" and that includes the vital statistics divorce certificate, the parenting plan, and child support order, if any.

 To make things confusing, some sources refer to a divorce decree when they really mean divorce certificate.
-If all you need to do is prove that you are divorced because you want, for example, to change your name after your divorce or you want to remarry, you need a divorce certificate.
+For example, if all you need to do is prove that you are divorced because you want to change your name after your divorce or you want to remarry, you need a divorce certificate.
 But if you want to register the custody orders from your divorce after a move to another state, then you need your divorce decree.

 PLEASE NOTE: There are several town websites in New Hampshire that have this wrong.
-They say you need a certified divorce decree to, for example, remarry.
+They say you need a certified divorce decree to remarry.
 We double-checked with Vital Records and all you need is the divorce certificate.
 You can use a certified divorce decree if you want to, but you don't need to.

 One more thing for out-of-state couples: make sure you have the right kind of certificate.
 Massachusetts, for example, has a couple of options but the one you need to prove in New Hampshire that you are divorced is the certificate of divorce absolute.
 Bottom line, call Vital Records to make sure you have what you need.

-For a divorce certificate, go to the website of the New Hampshire Division of Vital Records Administration, Obtaining Certified Copies of Vital Records for instructions and forms or contact DVRA at:
+For a divorce certificate, go to the Vital Records website or contact DVRA at:

 Division of Vital Records Administration